allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 ## Maybe?
 Nope

-Functional languages (like Haskell) don’t have nulls, instead, they offer the *Maybe* monad
+Functional languages (like Haskell) don’t have nulls.
+Instead, they offer the *Maybe* monad
 (if you are not familiar with monads, read [this article](http://www.nurkiewicz.com/2016/06/functor-and-monad-examples-in-plain-java.html) by Tomasz Nurkiewicz).

-Maybe was introduced to the JVM world long time ago by Scala as Option, and then, become adopted in Java 8 as Optional.
+Maybe was introduced to the JVM world the long time ago by Scala as Option, and then, become adopted in Java 8 as Optional.
-Optionals become so popular,
+Optionals become so popular
 that we can say, it’s now the standard way of dealing with nulls in Java, especially for method return types.

-There are no Optional evquivalent in Kotlin.
+There is no Optional equivalent in Kotlin.
 It seems that you should use bare Kotlin’s nullable types.
 Let’s investigate this issue.